 - Consult your public library: many public libraries offer online books, online courses (with video!) and print books on technology skills.
 I recommend the “For Dummies” books as an excellent introduction to many aspects of technology.

-- YouTube Tutorials: YouTube is a good resource for the occasional free tip and tutorial.
+- YouTube Tutorials: YouTube is a wonderful resource for the occasional free tip and tutorial.
 It is a great way to explore and access beginner level information.
-The lack of structure in YouTube means you may have to spend additional time finding the answers you seek.
+The lack of structure on YouTube means you may have to spend additional time finding the answers you seek.

 - Udemy.com In May, I purchased several courses to enhance my Microsoft Excel and VBA skills.
 For those on a tight budget, Udemy often runs significant sales (I bought two courses for $19 that usually sell for $19).
 You can also send questions to the instructor and read comments from other students.

-4. Ask “Why?” in meetings to improve your understanding of the company.
+Ask “Why?” in meetings to improve your understanding of the company

 - Why does it take six months to sign a contract?